genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformation-process-reference.md

 - **Required column validation:**
   - `barcode`: Unique cell identifiers.
 Duplicate or missing values cause an error.
   - `batch`: Sample, Library, or Preparation identifiers used for linking.
 Missing values cause an error.

 - **QC metric calculation**: The following attributes are computed and added if they are not present in the original file: number of counts, number of genes, percentage mitochondrial expression, and percentage ribosomal expression.
-The step can be skipped by adding `add_qc_metrics` to `false` to the cell metadata section of the configuration.
+The step can be skipped by setting `add_qc_metrics` to `false` in the cell metadata section of the configuration.

 The step is skipped when environment variable `dry_run` is `true`.

 **Feature metadata additional steps:**

-- **Gene ID mapping** (if `map_gene_ids_to_names` is `true`): If gene names are absent and the standard `geneId` column is present, the pipeline infers the ID source (Ensembl or NCBI) and the species.
+- **Gene ID mapping**: If gene names are absent and the standard `geneId` column is present, the pipeline infers the ID source (Ensembl or NCBI) and the species.
 If both can be determined, a new column with the mapped gene names is added.
 Supported organisms and annotation releases are listed in [Gene ID to name mapping](attribute-mapping.md#gene-id-to-name-mapping)).
+The step can be skipped by setting `map_gene_ids_to_names` to `false` in the feature metadata section of the configuration.

 ### 2.6 Storing data